leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 I by all means am not a system administrator or SCM guy or DBA guy or whatever.
 I call myself _Developer vulgaris_.
 Still, I'm used to find myself in position I have working (locally) solution and little or no clue how the heck to get it out in window.
-Should I just throw it to support and let let them handle that?
+Should I just throw it to support guys and let let them handle that?
 ![Throwing code at admins](/img/posts/devops101_over_the_fence.jpg) Image source
 @[mptron.com](http://mptron.com/news/javagame/sisgame/3919-volk-yaycelov-nu-pogodi.html)